sanath-narasimhan/academic-static/content/post/HTM.md

 <body>
   Consider an Encoder that is capable of taking letters as input and produces SDRs, we can have a 6 layered column representation of sentences, a Network of neurons.
 Take the sentence __"boys eat many cakes"__, the following figure shows how the sentence is initially percieved.
 ![On intelligence](/img/Capture3.PNG)

   >As the pattern is new, entire column of neurons become active.

-  >Once the pattern is learnt the each word in the sentence gets a unique representation based on the words that occur before and after it.
+  >Once the pattern is learnt, then each word in the sentence gets a unique representation based on the words that occur before and after it.

   Similarly the sentence __"girls eat many pies"__, notice how the same words **"eat"**, and **"many"** have different representation based on the context they occur in.

 ![On intelligence](/img/Capture4.PNG)

   Once these two sentences are learnt now if we encounter a new sentence starting with **"eats"** the neurons related to the two unique representations of the word **"many"** are set into predictive mode.
 This is how the HTM remembers and predicts patterns.

 ![On intelligence](/img/Capture5.PNG)

   Another example would be when we encounter the sentence __"eats many"__, now the neurons representing **"cakes"**, and **"pies"** are set into predictive mode.

 ![On intelligence](/img/Capture6.PNG)
 </body>